anton-isidore/articles/articles/big-sadnesses-in-my-life/big-sadnesses-in-my-life.md

 - ProtonMail, there are [maybe some plans](https://www.reddit.com/r/ProtonMail/comments/g2iovq/when_is_u2f_in_protonmail/fnn36xe/) to add it.
 They also metioned it in [this tweet](https://twitter.com/protonmail/status/979100397087444992).

 Also Tor Browser does not enables `webauthn` by default.
 You have to enable it in `about:config` by setting `security.webauth.webauthn` to `true`.

+### Sadness #7: No good service to buy virtual phone number
+I need anonymous phone numbers to generate virtual identities.

+The is [Hushed](https://hushed.com/), but its is shit.
+Does not work on Degoogled phone, does not accepts Bitcoin/Lightning/Monero and it is quite expensive if you want to have a lot of numbers.

+#### Light at the end of the tunnel
+- There is https://sms4sats.com that partially solves that for SMS verifications.